mondele/btt-writer-docs/docs/dStart.rst

       * If you are in Gateway Language Mode, you then also must select the type of translation – will you be translating text of either the ULB or UDB, or will you be translating Notes or Questions?
 (If translating Notes or Questions, you must first create a text project for the same target language/Bible book and then create a project for Notes or Questions.)

-  *	If you chose Other, you next choose to translate either Open Bible Stories, translationWords (these are from the Bible), or translationWords OBS (these are from Open Bible Stories).
-The last two types are available only in Gateway Language Mode (See *How do I set up to translate Bible resources?* in `translationStudio for the Desktop <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/desktop.rst>`_.)
+  *	If you chose Other, you next choose to translate either Open Bible Stories, Words (these are from the Bible), or Words OBS (these are from Open Bible Stories).
+The last two types are available only in Gateway Language Mode (See *How do I set up to translate Bible resources?* in `translationStudio for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_.)

 How do I select or change the source text?
 -----------------------------------------------------